visual-space/visual-editor/lib/editor/editor.md

 ## Gestures
 The VisualEditor class implements `TextSelectionGesturesBuilderDelegate`.
 This base class is used to separate the features related to gesture detection and to give the opportunity to override them.

+Join on [discord](https://discord.gg/XpGygmXde4) to get advice and help or follow us on [YouTube Visual Coding](https://www.youtube.com/channel/UC2-5lfNbbErIds0Iuai8yfA) to learn more about the architecture of Visual Editor and other Flutter apps.